Skip to main content

 • Avg Max Product Net Price - Average net price of the most expensive product purchased by customers in the segment

-Order indicators
+Order Metrics

 • Orders - Total number of orders completed by customers in the segment